SegataLab/cmseq/README.md

 optional arguments:
   -c CONTIG, --contig CONTIG
-                        Get the breadth and depth of a specific contig -f                    If set unmapped (FUNMAP), secondary (FSECONDARY), qc- fail (FQCFAIL) and duplicate (FDUP) are excluded.
+                        Get the breadth and depth of a specific contig.
+Can be a list of contigs (or genomes) separated by a comma.
+  -f                    If set unmapped (FUNMAP), secondary (FSECONDARY), qc-
+                        fail (FQCFAIL) and duplicate (FDUP) are excluded.
 If unset ALL reads are considered (bedtools genomecov